Steady state Ab-initio Theory of Lasers with Injected Signals: Numerical Results

-Beyond yielding a better treatment of the locking transition of a single mode laser, as seen from the generality of Eqs.\ (10-13), I-SALT is able to treat simultaneously multimode lasing with multiple inputs.
-An example of this with two mode lasing and a single input signal is shown in Fig.\ \ref{p_l}.
-Here a similar slab laser is pumped above its second lasing threshold and a signal is injected closer to the frequency of the first lasing mode.
+Beyond yielding a correct and quantitative treatment of the locking transition of a single mode laser in the relevant regime, as seen from the generality of Eqs.\ (\ref{IS1}-\ref{Vdef}), I-SALT is able to treat simultaneously multimode lasing with multiple inputs.
+An interesting example is shown in Fig.\ \ref{p_l}.
+Here an asymmetric Fabry-Perot slab laser similar to that in studied in Fig.\ \ref{s_l} is pumped above its {\it second} lasing threshold and a signal is injected closer to the frequency of the first lasing mode.
 Because of its stronger interaction with the first mode (blue), the signal is able to lock that mode, while the second mode (cyan) remains active at a similar frequency to its free-running value, though shifted away from the injected frequency in the same manner as described before.
-Thus we have a ``partially-locked" state of a type not treated in any previous theories.
-Again, excellent agreement is found between I-SALT and FDTD, but with substantially less computational effort, I-SALT takes an hour of computational time on modern CPUs to generate the curves seen in Fig.\ \ref{p_l} while FDTD requires 168 days.
-In general, exact FDTD studies of multimode lasing are computationally very demanding and could not be performed in more realistic structures, whereas SALT has been shown to be computationally tractable in complex two-dimensional structures such as photonic crystals \cite{opex11} and random lasers \cite{saltsci}, and 3D vectorial codes are currently under development and look promising.
-Since I-SALT is essentially of the same degree of computational complexity as SALT, it can be used as a tool to study frequency control of both single and multimode lasing, and opens up new possibilities for investigating injection locking systems.
+As before the solid lines (I-SALT) are in good agreement with the data points (FDTD).
+Thus, with relatively little additional computational effort, I-SALT predicts such ``partially-locked" states, something which is not treated in previous theories.